halbs13/Dynamics-NAV-Labour-Hire/au-labour-process-internal-payroll.md

 ## Processing Pays

 1. Receive timesheets including Leave and /or pay adjustments for employees.
 2. As an optional task, you can specify a particular payroll to work in.
-Go into *Departments/Payroll/Payroll Processing/Payroll Selection* and select the Payroll.  (**Note:** If you perform this task, you can release this filter by coming back into this area and selecting **Clear Selection** and this will release the filter and allow you to access all the Payrolls you will have User Access to.
+Go into *Departments/Payroll/Payroll Processing/Payroll Selection* and select the Payroll.  (**Note:** If you perform this task, you can release this filter by coming back into this area and selecting the **Clear Selection** icon and this will release the filter and allow you to access all the Payrolls you have User Access to.
 3. Go into *Departments/Pay Journal/Pay Processing/Pay Journal* and enter in the leave adjustments.
 4. Once the adjustments are complete, select the **Calculate Pays** function.
 Enter the **Pay Date** and select **OK**.
 5. Run the **Entry Validation Report** , select print preview to check for errors and warnings on the screen, when all clear, **Print the report** or save as a .PDF.